janegca/fem-challenges/04-article-preview/README.md

   `visibility: collapse` does not work in `grid` layouts, the div will be hidden but the empty space will not collapse; it will in a `flex` layout so need to try a refactor of the author section
+  - ✔️ refactored 'author' section to use flex layout
+  - ✔️ styled hover for the mobile design
+- **icon colour** colour the last icon on the mobile hover doesn't match design

 ## Fonts and Colours from the Style Guide